Ain't 2 Proud 2 Beg: Sample credits

 The song uses seven samples.
 The most notable sample used is a sped-up sample of "School Boy Crush" by Average White Band.
 This same sample was used on Floetry's "Wanna B Where U R", "Microphone Fiend" by Eric B. & Rakim and Immature's "Watch Me Do My Thing".
 Immature, Eric B. & Rakim and Floetry also sped up their sample.
-The song also samples "Jungle Boogie" by Kool & the Gang, "Escapism" by James Brown, "Fly, Robin, Fly" by Silver Convention, "Get Me Back on Time, Engine Number 9, Pt.
-1" by Wilson Pickett, "Take Me to the Mardi Gras" by Bob James and "I Want to Take You Higher" by Sly and the Family Stone.
+The song also samples "Jungle Boogie" by Kool & the Gang (several elements), "Escapism" by James Brown (some of Brown's interjections), "Fly, Robin, Fly" by Silver Convention, "Get Me Back on Time, Engine Number 9, Pt.
+1" by Wilson Pickett (the drumlines of both "Robin" and "Engine" were combined to make the drumline for "Beg"), "Take Me to the Mardi Gras" by Bob James (some SFX) and "I Want to Take You Higher" by Sly and the Family Stone.